 The Village entered FY21 with General Fund reserves above the maximum 20 percent per Board policy of approximately \$16 million.
-This was the result of several budget reductions in FY20 as a response to the pandemic early last year, however, anticipated revenue shortfalls were not nearly as severe as anticipated and thus, the General Fund ended FY20 will an annual surplus of approximately \$2.6 million and accumulated reserves of \$16.5 million.
+This was the result of several budget reductions of expenditures in FY20 as a response to the pandemic early last year.
+Additionally, anticipated revenue shortfalls were not nearly as severe as anticipated and thus, the General Fund ended FY20 will an annual surplus of approximately \$2.6 million and accumulated reserves of \$16.5 million.

-The Village will celebrate the 120th Anniversary of its incorporation in 2022.
-Along with the operating budget, staff is also recommending a comprehensive five-year Capital Improvement Plan (CIP).
+The Board also has previously approved a comprehensive five-year Capital Improvement Plan (CIP).
 The first year of this updated plan is the foundation for capital projects in FY22 and allows the Village to identify and evaluate the state of the Village's infrastructure and plan for the associated costs.
-As is the case with most well-established communities, infrastructure needs will continue to increase and deferring such capital projects may likely cost significantly more in the future.
+As is the case with most well-established communities, our Village will celebrate its 120th anniversary of incorporation in 2022, infrastructure needs will continue to increase and deferring such capital projects will likely cost significantly more in the future.
 In prior years, Village Boards have dedicated certain revenues to capital projects such as the 1% home rule sales tax, a local \$.06/gallon gasoline tax, a portion of the telecommunications tax and the retail cannabis tax.
-While these revenues are helpful, they are nonetheless insufficient to finance capital projects using a pay-as-you-go model which the Village has previously elected.
+While these revenues are helpful, they are nonetheless insufficient to finance capital projects for a municipality the size and complexity of Oak Park using the pay-as-you-go model which the Village has previously elected.
 Pay-as-you-go allows the Village to save interest charges that come with debt financing as the primary alternative.
-The current dedicated revenue sources for capital are insufficient for a municipality the size and complexity as Oak Park.
-Village staff was able to balance the adopted FY22 capital budget (which includes Fleet, Equipment Replacement, and Building Improvements) by cancelling or deferring projects.
-To reiterate the message previously communicated to prior Village Boards, there are only a handful of realistic options in order to afford much-needed infrastructure improvements and capital purchases:
+Village staff was able to balance the adopted FY22 capital budget (which includes Fleet, Equipment Replacement, and Building Improvements) by deferring projects and by a \$4 million transfer from the General Fund to the CIP Fund which was reimbursement of lost revenues due to the pandemic from ARPA Funds that were previously transferred into the General Fund.
+To reiterate the message previously communicated to prior Village Boards, there are only a handful of realistic options to fund much-needed infrastructure improvements and capital purchases in the future:

 - Issue debt to cover capital amounts exceeding dedicated revenues sources.
 Please note that such dedicated revenues only amount to approximately \$4.5 million per year.
-Therefore, aggregated projects which are not grant-funded and exceed this \$4.5 million target must either be either deferred or cancelled.
+Therefore, aggregated projects which are not grant-funded and exceed this \$4.5 million target must either be deferred or cancelled.
 The only other alternative would be the issuance of debt.
-Using leverage to pay for such projects may not be ideal and cannot be done for a prolonged number of years, but if it improves the community as a whole and incentivizes further development and the desire to live in Oak Park, it is worthwhile to consider, especially now in this low interest rate environment. - In lieu of debt, additional dedicated revenue sources can be imposed such as an increase in the home rule sales tax rate, a locally assessed food & beverage tax, or a fixed dollar or percentage of the levy which is allocated to the Capital Fund.
-Even during normal times (prepandemic), increasing or imposing new taxes is detrimental to the business community and property owners.
+Using leverage to pay for such projects may not be ideal and cannot be done for a prolonged number of years, but if it improves the community as a whole and incentivizes further development and the desire to live in Oak Park, it is worthwhile to consider, especially now in this low interest rate environment. - In lieu of debt, additional dedicated revenue sources would need to be imposed such as an increase in the home rule sales tax rate, a locally assessed food & beverage tax, or a fixed dollar or percentage of the levy which is allocated to the Capital Fund.
+Even during normal times (pre-pandemic), increasing or imposing new taxes is detrimental to the business community and property owners.
 With so many businesses struggling due to the pandemic and the related economic impact, this is not an option being recommended.